 H & C stands for Humanitarian and Compassionate Applications for Permanent Residency of Canada.
-This type of applications are for those people who have no legal status in Canada yet they do not want to leave Canada and want to stay here.
+This type of application is for those people who have no legal status in Canada, yet do not want to leave Canada and want to stay here.

 How Can a Person Qualify for Humanitarian & Compassionate Application?

 H and C applications are for people without legal status and with no other options available to them.
 Some important factors for having a successful application under H & C grounds are:

 - If you have family ties to Canada

 - If you are employed in Canada, although you are without a work permit.

 - If you are studying in Canada without a valid study permit

 - If you are doing any kind of volunteering

 - If you are upgraded your language skills

 - If you are invested in Canada in the form of property and savings.